toludaree/dezoomcamp-project/README.md

         ```bash
         ssh dezp
         ```
+8. When you're through with using the VM, you should always shut it down.
+You can do this either on the GCP dashboard or on your terminal
+    ```bash
+    sudo shutdown now
+    ```
 ##### Google Cloud SDK
 Google Cloud SDK is already pre-installed on a GCP VM.
 You can confirm by running `gcloud --version`.
 If you are not using a VM, check this [link](https://cloud.google.com/sdk/docs/install-sdk) to install it on your local machine